Yizhuangzhou/TZMD/README.md

  perl TETRA.pl [Query NormalizedZvalue][Ref NormalizedZvalue][output]

 ## Note ##
 All scripts are in Bin directory, and all tested data are in Data directory.
-Besides, an example is placed in Data/Test/.
+Besides, an example is placed in Data/Test/ and you can go into this directory to run scripts (working direcotry should be Data/Test/).

 ## Support ##
 If you are having issues, please email me via zhouyizhuang3@163.com